Franco-Austrian alliance: Peacetime alliance

 Austria and France were disappointed with each other's military performance during the war.
 The failure of them and their allies to overwhelm Prussia was considered by France to be a major reason for the loss of numerous global French colonies to the British.
-The Austrians was unimpressed by the level of help that thet had received from France to recover Silesia.
+The Austrians was unimpressed by the level of help that they had received from France to recover Silesia.
 That disappointment led to a cooling of relations between the two states, as France drew closer to its neighbour, Spain, and Austria looked to its Russian ally in the east, as both Austria and Russia shared an enmity towards the Ottoman Empire.

 By the 1780s, the alliance had grown much weaker after the death of Maria Theresa and the fall from power of Kaunitz.
 The new emperor, Joseph II, was more willing to consider establishing fresh alliances, such as with Great Britain, which was fighting a global war against France, Spain, the Dutch Republic and the United States.
-(The latter having declared it's independence in 1776.)
+(The latter having declared its independence in 1776.)
 Britain was diplomatically isolated and without a major ally and so it tried to secure Austrian support.
 Britain hoped that an Austrian attack on France would draw French resources back across the Atlantic to concentrate on Europe, which would thereby safeguard Britain's valuable West Indian colonies.

 Although Austria ultimately remained neutral in the conflict, the alliance was considerably weakened, partly because the French failed to support Austria adequately in its brief War of the Bavarian Succession against Prussia.
 One of the strongest remaining links between the two states was the marriage of Marie Antoinette, the daughter of Maria Theresa and a sister of Joseph II, to Louis XVI of France, which had taken place in 1770.
 Marie Antoinette was mistakenly regarded by the French public as having enormous influence over her husband and in persuading him to pursue a pro-Austrian line.
 In reality, she had little control over Louis, who was guided instead by his ministers, including the anti-Austrian Comte de Vergennes.